Advocacy

 ProVeg grantees in Norway, Croatia, and China are shifting food culture through festivals, media, and public outreach

 From national festivals to online debates, plant-based advocates are finding new ways to bring food-system change into the public sphere.
-These projects use culture and communication to raise awareness of plant-based food, meeting people where they are, and creating opportunities for dialogue in familiar settings.
+These projects use culture and communication to raise awareness of plant-based food, meeting people where they are, and creating opportunities for dialog in familiar settings.

 Oslo Vegetarfestival: bringing plant-based food to the mainstream